Board of Directors

 Mary Tinsley

-Mary joined Impact100 NWF in 2018 and served on Grant Review Committees the last three years.
-In 2020, she joined the Finance Committee wanting to take her "Impact Experience" to the next level.
-She is thrilled to join the Board of Directors in 2021 as the next extension of that personal growth within our organization.
+Mary joined Impact100 NWF in 2018 and has served on Grants Committees each year.
+In 2020, she worked with the Finance Committee wanting to take her "Impact Experience" to the next level.
+Next, she joined the Board of Directors in 2021.
+In 2024, she will serve Impact100 NWF as the Chair of the Grants Committee.

 Kate Tobin